*Your ConquerHSC Notes are consistently being revised throughout the 2019 Year to ensure quality

 1. Hollow-cathode lamp – A hollow-cathode lamp containing the specific metal to be analysed is present in the cathode.
 For instance, if we wish to measure the concentration of calcium in a water sample, we would use a calcium cathode lamp.
 We do not know the concentration of calcium in the water sample (or maybe there isn’t any calcium ions) so we can use the AAS machine or atomic absorption spectrometer to determine the presence and concentration of the metal ion that we wish to measure.

 - As a current (electricity) travels through the cathode lamp, the electrons in the specific metal in the lamp are excited.
-When the excited electrons return to their ground state, they produces a specific wavelength of light (corresponding to the element’s emission spectrum) that can be absorbed by electrons of the same element that may be present in the sample solution.
+When the excited electrons return to their ground state, they produces a specific wavelength of light (corresponding to the element’s emission spectrum) that can be absorbed by vapourised element (in the form of metal ions due to heat of flame in step 2) that may be present in the sample solution.

 2. Flame – The sample solution that is contained inside a nebuliser is aspirated or sprayed in the flame.
 The flame, with a temperature of approximately a thousand degrees celsius, is produced using a slot-type burner to enhance the absorbance of the specific-wavelength electromagnetic radiation by the vapourised metal ions of concern as the radiation passes through the flame.